4GeeksAcademy/master-javascript-programming-exercises/exercises/114-computeProductOfAllElements/README.md

 ## 💡 Hint:

-+ If given array is empty, it should return 0.
++ If the given array is empty, it should return 0.